Frequently Asked Questions About Face Lift

 Back to Top

-4. What does a typical face lift consultation entail?
+4. What does a typical facelift consultation entail?

 Back to Top

-5. How is a face lift performed?
+5. How is a facelift performed?

 Back to Top

-6. What are the different techniques in performing a face lift?
+6. What are the different facelift techniques?

 Back to Top